80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to tell someone to be quiet; a sudden calm silence

-Example sentence Hush!
+Example in a sentence Hush!
 You will wake grandpa.

 38. Jingle